salesforce/akita/BREAKING_CHANGES.md

 - Updated `QueryEntity` typing of `select` / `get` methods to respect `undefined` entity values.
 - Remove deprecated array utils functions.
 - Remove deprecated `exclude` option from persist state.
 Use `include` with a callback option.
-- The `upsert` operator of `EntityStore` now accepts an explicit entity initialization callback that'll be used as the initial value of the entity if it doesn't exist.
+- The `upsert` operator of `EntityStore` now accepts an explicit entity initialization callback that'll be used as the initial value of the entity if it doesn't exist. ( this isn't a breaking change )

 ```ts
 store.upsert(